rmedina97/peering-guide/declarative-peering-guide.md

 In both clusters, it is necessary to create a namespace, called the tenant namespace, which will contain all the custom resources (CRs).
 Each tenant namespace must refer to the peering with a specific cluster; therefore, a distinct tenant namespace must be created for each peering.
-Tenant namespaces **can have arbitrary names** and do not need to follow the Liqo pattern `liqo-tenant-remote-xxx`.
+Tenant namespaces **can have arbitrary names** and do not need to follow the Liqo pattern `liqo-tenant-xxx`.

 The following is a basic template of a tenant namespace with the **mandatory labels**: